blumenstiel/zsseg.baseline-MESS/mess/DATASETS.md

 ### BibTeX

 We provide all BibTeX entries for the dataset papers in the [datasets.bib](datasets.bib) file.
 The BibTeX entries are named after the dataset with the pattern "Dataset<Name>", while " " and "-" are removed from the name.
 If you use the MESS benchmark, please cite our paper:

 ```
 @article{MESSBenchmark2023,
-  title={What a MESS: Mulit-domain Evaluation of Zero-shot Semantic Segmentation},
+  title={What a MESS: Multi-domain Evaluation of Zero-shot Semantic Segmentation},
   author={Blumenstiel, Benedikt and Jakubik, Johannes and Kühne, Hilde and Vössing, Michael},
   year={2023}
 }